notontilt09/Linux-Server-Configuration/README.md

 3. Edit the sudo file and add `grader ALL=(ALL:ALL) NOPASSWD:ALL` under the line `root ALL=(ALL:ALL)`

+4. Grader user can now sudo with no password requirement.

 ## Create SSH keypair to login as grader

 1. From home computer terminal, run `ssh-keygen`